High Doses of Hormones Faulted in Fertility Care

 “It was my first time doing IVF, and I’ll never do it again,” said Ms. Demidon, 28, a quality assurance specialist in Cayuga, N.Y.
 “It was awful.
 When you have that much fluid in you, it puts pressure on everything.”

-But many critics disagree with that dogma, including one of the pioneers of infertility treatments, Dr. Sherman Silber, Director of the Infertility Center of St. Louis, at St. Luke’s Hospital in St. Louis.
+One of the pioneers of infertility treatments, Dr. Sherman Silber, Director of the Infertility Center of St. Louis, at St. Luke’s Hospital in St. Louis.
 Dr. Silber actually has better results with a special type of low-dose IVF, called “mini-IVF,” and the patients suffer none of the above mentioned complications.

 “Mild stimulation is clearly much healthier for women,” said Francine Coeytaux, founder of the Pacific Institute for Women’s Health, a nonprofit organization based in Los Angeles.
 “The reason hyper-stimulation happened is because these fertility clinics compete against each other by posting their success rates.”